8BitRain/Payper/README.md

 - [X] Change placeholder numbers for cost and number of payments to 0
 - [X] Change landing page options to just "Continue with Facebook" and "Continue without Facebook"
 - [X] Fix profile pic preview for non-Facebook accounts on 'Profile'
+- [X] Fix Incoming/Outgoing tab padding (need to be easier to press)
-- [ ] Fix keyboard spacing on edit profile pages for small phones
+- [X] Fix keyboard spacing on edit profile pages for small phones (add real header component to the modal)
+- [ ] Fix ugly notification indicators
+- [ ] Transfer create payment flow to modal instead of separate scene

 ### MVP Logic Bugs (Brady)
 - [X] Fix bug where user state is not properly reset upon signing out and signing in with another account